 Placing an accurate value on an acquisition will be crucial when investing your retained earnings.
 We recommend that calculating intrinsic value is used as the basic tool.
 Operating companies with a history of earnings plus good prospects of future earnings will make the calculation of its intrinsic value more accurate.
 See "evaluation methods" later in this session.

 On the supply side, vertical integration includes acquiring sources of supply in order to lower your costs and insure quality standards.
 On the operating side, it might mean acquiring an IT firm to establish your own Internet technology department.
 On the marketing side, it may mean acquiring a distributor in your marketing chain.
-Session 9 of this course Vertical Integration will furnish complete information on the advantages, risks and how to evaluate vertical integration.
+Session 9 Vertical Integration will furnish complete information on the advantages, risks and how to evaluate vertical integration.

 Complement your existing product lines